Fútbol con Corazón – Goals That Change The World

 In the past 12 months, 5,000 children, young people and their families have participated in the programme.

 Colombia has been experiencing violent internal conflicts for more than 50 years.
 According to the World Food Programme, 7.5 million people have been displaced as a result.

 In search of safety and a better future, the displaced population migrates to urban areas, and informal settlements form on the cities’ peripheries.

-Colombia ranks seventh in the world for income inequality as of 2017 (Gini Index-World Bank est).
+Colombia ranks 16th in the world for income inequality as of 2017 (Gini Index-World Bank est).

 Extreme poverty is still present, disproportionately affecting certain regions and types of population.
 Ethnic minorities in particular – including indigenous and Afro-Colombian communities – in former conflict zones are paying a heavy price for years of marginalisation.
 Coastal regions present the most severe deficiencies, with the Caribbean department of La Guajira reaching a peak of 90 percent of rural population with unsatisfied basic needs (World Food Programme).